contao/contao/news-bundle/.github/ISSUE_TEMPLATE.md

 Thank you for helping us to improve Contao.

-This repository a read-only copy of the news-bundle directory in the main Contao repository.
+This repository is a read-only copy of the news-bundle directory in the main Contao repository.
 It is used by Composer to allow developers to depend on specific Contao bundles.

 Please open an issue here instead: https://github.com/contao/contao